remult/remult/docs/tutorials/tutorial-react.md

    ...
    ```

-   The `expressJwt` module verifies for each request that the auth token is valid, and extracts the user info from it to be used on the server.
+   The `expressjwt` module verifies for each request that the auth token is valid, and extracts the user info from it to be used on the server.

    `credentialsRequired` is set to `false` to allow unauthenticated API requests (e.g. the request to `signIn`).